 - In Central and South America, the great horned owl is the heaviest owl.
 In North America, only the snowy owl is heavier.

-- The great horned owl lacks horns, and though it appears to have ears, these are only tufts of feathers.
-The true ears are not visible beneath its feathers.
+- The great horned owl lacks horns.
+Although it appears to have ears, these are only tufts of feathers.
+The true ears are only visible beneath its feathers on either side of the head.

-- Small prey is swallowed whole.
-The owl regurgitates indigestible fur and bones in a pellet.
+- Large prey items are dismembered before being swallowed.
+Small prey items are swallowed whole.
+The owl regurgitates indigestible fur, feathers and bones in a pellet.